Find Your Brake Conversion Kit Below:

 How Lugnut4x4 Got Started

-About 2003 I started getting into 4-wheeling.
+Shawn Miller About 2003 I started getting into 4-wheeling.
 I had a ’78 Bronco I was building.
 I upgraded the axles to a Dana 70 rear and 8 lug Dana 44 front.
 I also did every other brake upgrade I could find on the internet including a different master cylinder and booster.
 I never was happy with the brakes.
-I could adjust the rear brakes and it would be OK for awhile, but not for long.
+I could adjust the rear brakes and it would be OK for a while, but not for long.
 I felt like I had to push the pedal through the floor to get it to stop when on the trails.
-Finally I ordered a disc brake kit for the rear and all my brake problems went away.
-I paid over $400 for that conversion.
-I thought that was way too high, so I started putting together my own kits.
+Finally, I ordered a disc brake kit for the rear and all my brake problems went away.
+I paid way more for that conversion than I thought I should but I felt stuck.
+So I started putting together my own to provide the best disc brake conversion kits for 8-lug axles at the lowest prices online.